-Noteworthy, the figures we have used in the example are for understanding only.
+Nonetheless, the figures we have used in the example are for understanding only.
 The average order price highly depends on the demographic you target.
-You can research and learn about your customer buying patterns and calculate the margin of different categories.
+Hence, it is worth researching and learning about your customer buying patterns and calculate the margin of different categories.
 The practice helps to come up with strategies to streamline revenue streams.

 How much you earn doesn’t signify the success of your business but measuring the right Key Performance Indicators does.
 Once you have launched your Hyperlocal delivery mobile app, then you need to keep your eyes on;

-The number of your app downloads signifies how many people are aware of your brand and have installed your app from their OS app store.
-Tracking downloads number is the simplest way to track brand popularity.
+Basically, the number of your app downloads signifies how many people are aware of your brand and have installed your app from their OS app store.
+Thus, tracking downloads number is the simplest way to track brand popularity.

 Someone can uninstall your app for any reason and not always leave feedback.
 But by tracking uninstallations regularly you can predict the reason if it occurs in clusters or whether it relates to a recent update or change in the app.

 It showcases how many people use your app on a daily basis.
-The number of daily active users assists you in evaluating your project current and strategizing future growth.
+The number of daily active users assists you in evaluating your project’s current and strategizing future growth.

 The same as DAU, tracking monthly active users, you will know your unique visitors who operate the app once or twice a month.

 You should track how many times your app is recommended on social media and work on enhancing the number.

 Churn rate indicates the ratio of app uninstallation from active users, which helps you learn and mend potential loopholes.